Michaelangel007/apple2_fantavision_reloaded/README.md

 * ![Black Bag Krack](pics/logo_blackbag.png)

 Really?
-You had to deface the logo?
+You had to deface the logo?!

 No, I'm NOT talking about the "Names", but _these_ changes: